joeyhage/homebridge-spotify-speaker/README.md

 You can then take the `id` from the Spotify device that you want to control and this is what you put in the plugin's configuration as the `spotifyDeviceId`.

+## Issues and Questions

+If you run into issues or you need help please use the [issues template](https://github.com/poblouin/homebridge-spotify-speaker/issues/new/choose).
+Fill all the relevant sections and submit your issue.
+It is important that you use the templates because I will automatically be assigned to your issue and I will receive an email.
+If you use the blank template without assigning me, I will most likely miss the Github notification since I have too many of them with work, I can't read them all.

 ## FAQ

 ### I don't see my device in the list of available devices